How Often Should Businesses Forecast their Financial Future?

 Stop beating yourself up with admin

-If you’ve read this but you still don’t want to do it weekly, the chances are that you’re probably using the wrong tools and, if you’re using spreadsheets or desktop apps, we don’t blame you.
-Pulling data from the Cloud every day, FUTRLI automatically vacuums up your figures from Xero/Quickbooks.
-Pulling them in, it’ll then be able to create rolling Forecasts.
+Pulling data from the cloud every day, FUTRLI automatically vacuums up your figures from Xero and QuickBooks Online.
+Pulling them in, it’ll then be able to create rolling forecasts.
 In turn, you’ll be able to keep track of the financial state of your business in real-time.
 Updating as often as you feel is necessary will allow you to make better decisions based on facts.